JetBrains/intellij-sdk-docs/topics/appendix/tools/gradle_intellij_plugin/tools_gradle_intellij_plugin.md

 #### ignoreFailures
 {#tasks-verifyplugin-ignorefailures}

-Specifies whether the build should fail when the verifications performed by this task fail.
+Specify whether the build should fail when the verifications performed by this task fail.

 {style="narrow"}
 Type